Dr-Noob/cpufetch/doc/DOCUMENTATION_ARM.md

 System on chip (SoC) model is obtained using the same idea as the microarchitecture.
 First, SoC string is read.
 Then, the string has to be matched against a database-like function (__parse_soc_from_string__).
 The SoC string of the running CPU can be obtained using two different approaches:

 - Using `/proc/cpuinfo`.
 This is the first thing to try.
-Linux kernel usally provides the string under the `Hardware` keyword.
-However, it may happend that Linux kernel is unable of providing this information, or it may happen that this string is not found in the database-like function.
+Linux kernel usually provides the string under the `Hardware` keyword.
+However, the Linux kernel may be unable to provide this information, or this string may not be found in the database-like function.
 - Using Android properties: This only works on Android systems.
 Android properties can be read using `__system_property_get` function. cpufetch tries to read two properties:
   - `ro.mediatek.platform`
   - `ro.product.board`